UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 ```

 While cloning can be helpful for quickly copying a virtual environment on your
-local machine, it's not going to be much help if you want to share a virtual
+local machine, it is not going to be much help if you want to share a virtual
 environment with someone else or transfer it to a different machine.
 To make the
 process easy, Conda includes the ability to take a snapshot of all the packages
 installed within an environment and store the name and versions of those